TheDers/sfdc-qcp-vscode-extension/README.md

 - Backup all remote files to directory

 ### Available Commands
-- `SFDC QCP: Test org credentials`
+- `SFDC QCP: Validate org credentials are valid`
-  - Confirm org is valid
+  - Confirm credentials for org are valid
 - `SFDC QCP: Initialize Project`
   - Create all project files as needed
   - Re-enter credentials for org